 Purpose and Legal Basis for Processing: To support our legitimate interests of providing you with general information regarding our charitable activities relating to OI.

-Recipients: We may transfer this personal data to banks and payment providers, to our IT, facilities and event providers, to legal and professional advisors, to taxation and other governmental authorities (particularly in connection with Giftaid records), and to third parties should we be engaged in legal proceedings.
+Recipients: We may transfer this personal data to banks and payment providers, to our IT, facilities and event providers, to donors and grant providers as part of an application made to us, to legal and professional advisors, to taxation and other governmental authorities (particularly in connection with Giftaid records), and to other third parties should we be engaged in legal proceedings.
 Subject to having obtained the necessary consents, we may also share your information with healthcare providers, researchers into OI and related diseases and with other institutions from whom we are seeking funds in support of our activities.